chainhackers/gamejutsu-contracts/README.md

 https://polygonscan.com/address/0x6eDe6F6f1ACa5e7A3bdc403EA0ca9889e2095486

 ### Entities
-- The arbiter is a contract that is deployed on the blockchain and is used to resolve disputes between players.
+- The Arbiter is a contract that is deployed on the blockchain and is used to resolve disputes between players.
+- Game Rules are defined by the game developer and are used by the Arbiter to determine the validity of moves and to transition the game state.
+- The Game Client is a piece of software that is used by the players to play the game.
+It is responsible for exchanging moves with the opponent,  and for signing them.
 ## Differences with Magmo's ForceMove

 ### Movers and turns